 This warming, nourishing pumpkin soup is the perfect thing to warm you up on a chilly day.
-This soup recipe is also an elimination diet recipe for phase 1.
+This soup recipe is an Elimination Diet recipe for Phase 2.
 It is free of nuts, citrus, tomatoes, dairy, and peppers ~ all ingredients commonly found in creamed soups.

 To bake a pumpkin, first cut it in half with a large, sharp knife.
 Scoop out the seeds (save them to roast) and place pumpkin halves flesh-side down into a 9 x 13-inch baking dish.
 Add about 1/4 inch of water to the pan and bake uncovered in a 350 to 400 degree oven for 45 to 90 minutes depending on the size of your pumpkin.
 Test for doneness by pricking it with a fork.
 If the fork easily slides in it is done.
 Scoop out the cooked flesh to use for this soup.
 I used two pie pumpkins to get 8 cups cooked flesh.
 My photo below depicts half of an uncooked sugar pie pumpkin and a 4-cup measure full of cooked pumpkin flesh.